 Help people to come prepared

 With yoyomeeting’s simple agenda setting module, you can generate an informative agenda for your meeting with just a few clicks.
 Thus people know what your meeting is about and can prepare for your meeting to contribute to the decision-making process.
 That way you can discuss the issue and make decisions all in one meeting.
 Another meeting: obsolete!

 We all know that: In the meeting, new aspects arise for a topic or the discussion makes it necessary to bring other attendees to the table.
 Instead of assuming things in the name of the missing contributors, cut the discussion and put the item on a list of side issues.
 Yoyomeeting ensures every side issue has someone responsible and a due date for the follow-up.
 Meanwhile, you can focus on the other topics of your meeting you can really decide on.

 Rate your Meetings

 Yoyomeeting allows you to review how your meeting went after it’s done.
-You can provide a star rating from 1-5, so you know what you to do to improve the quality of your meetings, and whether you are accomplishing all you need to in a given amount of time.
+By providing a star rating from 1-5, you can measure meeting effectiveness while getting a sense of how to improve the quality of your meetings and whether you are accomplishing all you need to in a given amount of time.